 We also sell this unique E-Book Tutorial in a annually renewable Unlimited User Site License Teacher Edition.
 Our Teacher Edition allows you to distribute the tutorial and source code to any of the students who attend your computer science class.
 You can customize and personalize the tutorial and the associated source code to fit your unique teaching style whether the class is self study or instructor led.
 Since this Tutorial is distributed in an editable Microsoft Word format you can add your own teaching text and/or notes around our teaching text.
 You can add your own diagrams and/or personalize the E-Book tutorial to fit your specific teaching needs.
 Unlike other Tutorials that are paper based, you can modify our teaching narrative and source code inside the tutorial and reprint as needed.
 This unique flexibility sets us apart from all other tutorials on the market.

 This 8th Edition course requires Windows 7, 8, MAC OS X, or Linux.
 You also need the ability to view and print documents saved in Microsoft Word format, and Sun Java.
 To complete any of our Java tutorials, you need to have a copy of the Java Development Kit (JDK) 8th Edition installed on your computer.
 This is a FREE product that can be downloaded from the Java website.
 This site contains complete downloading and installation instructions for the latest version of Java which is now.
 You can also download all Java documentation from this same site.
 Look for the 8th Standard Edition of Java (Java SE).
-Our new 8th Edition tutorials also use the free version of NetBeans 8 as the IDE (Integrated Development Environment) for building and testing Java applications.
-If you are looking for our newest JDK 11th Edition tutorial click here.
+Oracle currently plans to provide security updates for Java 8 until December 2020.
+Our 8th Edition tutorials also use the free version of NetBeans 8 as the IDE (Integrated Development Environment) for building and testing Java applications.
+If you are looking for our newest Beginning Java JDK 11th Edition tutorial click here.

 ORDERING AND DELIVERY OPTIONS